WPGlobus/WPGlobus/readme.txt

 * FIXED:
 	* Correct display of trimmed words in admin (filter on `wp_trim_words`).
-	* Correct display of the posts with `---MORE---` in archives.
+	* Correct translation of the posts with `---MORE---`.

 = 1.0.13 =